JuliaPlots/MakieGallery.jl/docs/src/scenes.md

 Plots associated with a Scene can be accessed through `scene.plots`, which returns an Array of the plots associated with the `Scene`.
 Note that if `scene` has no plots (if it was created by layouting, or is an empty scene), then `scene.plots` will be a _0-element array_!

 A Scene's subscenes (also called children) can be accessed through `scene.children`.
 This will return an Array of the `Scene`'s child scenes.
+A child scene can be created by `childscene = Scene(parentscene)`.

 Any `Scene` with an axis also has a `camera` associated with it; this can be accessed through `scene.camera`, and its controls through `scene.camera.cameracontrols`.
 More documentation about these is in the [Cameras](@ref) section.